Vice-Chancellor's Advisory Group

 Vice-Chancellor and CEO

 John is Vice-Chancellor and CEO of the Coventry University Group.
 John is a double graduate of the University and has a background in information technology and telecommunications.
-He previously worked for a number of private sector organisations including JHP Group, Jaguar Cars and BT - including a period as a sponsored Research Fellow based at Martlesham Research Labs, Ipswich.
+He previously worked for several private sector organisations including JHP Group, Jaguar Cars and BT - including a period as a sponsored Research Fellow based at Martlesham Research Labs, Ipswich.
 In 2015, John was awarded an Honorary Lifetime Fellowship of the British Computer Society for his services to the IT industry.

 John has held high-profile roles at regional, national and European levels promoting innovation, technology and economic development.
-He is a non-executive Director of Health Education England (the primary funder of health related education in England), is a Council member of InnovateUK (part of the UK’s National Research Agency (UKRI)) and is a Board member of the Coventry and Warwickshire Local Enterprise Partnership.
-John is additionally an advisory board member of the UK’s National Growth Board which is responsible for the oversight of the UK’s European Structural Funds Programme.
-Previously, he has also spent periods of time working overseas including roles in France, Spain, Portugal and Germany as well as being a long-term advisor to the European Commission.
+To that end he is an Advisor to the Australian based Software provider TechnologyOne and also Chair’s the Universities UK/JISC Software Negotiations and Strategy Group.
+He is a Director for the University Alliance mission group of universities and is a Non-Executive Director of Qualifications Wales.
+John is additionally an advisory board member of the UK’s National Growth Board which is responsible for the oversight of the remaining UK based European Structural Funds Programme and most recently became a Member for the Integrated Care Partnership (ICP) for the Coventry and Warwickshire Integrated Care System.
+Among his other various roles he is also a Panel Member for the Singapore Governments Home Team Academy Operation.
+Earlier in his careeer he has spent periods of time working overseas including roles in France, Spain, Portugal and Germany as well as being a long-term advisor to the European Commission.

-John is an Extraordinary Professor in the area of enterprise and entrepreneurship at Stellenbosch University, South Africa, where in 2019 he additionally received an Honorary Doctorate for his services to UK Higher Education.
+John is an Extraordinary Professor in the area of enterprise and entrepreneurship at Stellenbosch University, South Africa, where in 2019 he received an Honorary Doctorate for his services to UK Higher Education.
 In the same year he was recognised in the Queen’s Birthday Honours with a CBE for his Services to Higher Education.

 Andy Palmer